publicinnovation/openorg/chapters/4_business-model.md

 ##### i.
 Civic Technology

 Our civic technology services include custom web and mobile application development, ranging from basic websites to fully integrated, cross-platform applications that fill a variety of needs.
 We also provide user experience consulting, including visual design, interaction design, information architecture, usability testing, user research, and content strategy.
 Similarly, we’re capable of deploying crowdsourcing tools such as ideation platforms and text message/SMS voting for live events.
 We also build tools to streamline back-office functions and integrate databases with custom application programming interfaces (APIs).

 ##### ii.
 Citizen Experience Design

 We’re interested in helping public agencies provide delightful experiences to their constituents through the application of human centered design.
 By blending our unique expertise in user experience and public administration, we’re capable of identifying and solving the unmet needs of citizens.
 This capability is especially helpful for transactions that require interactions with multiple agencies across different levels of government.
 We provide service design, ethnographic research, and prototyping services to minimize the number of touchpoints a citizen must encounter to solve a particular problem.

 ##### iii.
 Placemaking

 While we do not currently have the internal capabilities to support placemaking services, we can refer clients to our partners who specialize in creating public spaces that maximize happiness.
 Services such as community visioning, urban planning, and prototyping will create greater opportunities for serendipity.
 Celebrating public spaces reinforces our commitment to building community and moving urban innovation forward throughout the region.

 ##### iv.
 Social Innovation + Entrepreneurship

 Public Innovation’s Impact Incubator will be a space for developing social entrepreneurs and their ideas.
 Through business development activities, we we'll help aspiring changemakers craft and test their business models to drive social impact.
 We'll provide workspace, mentorship, and risk capital to those with the most promising ideas.
 Similarly, we'll create an innovation fund that will enable others to engage in regional impact investing and in which Public Innovation will invest.
 We'll also leverage crowdfunding and social impact bonds to fund specific projects for which such tools are appropriate.

 ##### v.
 Organizational Development

-   Public Innovation will support intrapreneurs–entrepreneurial-minded individuals who want to create change within their organizations (instead of launching new ventures)–through our Public Innovation Fellows Program.
+Public Innovation will support intrapreneurs&mdash;entrepreneurial-minded individuals who want to create change within their organizations (instead of launching new ventures)&mdash;through our Public Innovation Fellows Program.
 We expect our fellows to primarily come from public agencies and nonprofits in the region, but also are open to allowing participation by private sector intrapreneurs.
 Additionally, for those organizations seeking organizational development consulting services, we can refer them to our partners who possess greater expertise in this area.

 ##### vi.
 Storytelling

 Although we aim to have impact that creates a measurable difference in peoples’ lives, it’s critical that we tell those stories in a compelling way to create further demand for our work.
 Specifically, we use video as our preferred medium and are working to develop aggregated content distribution channels that enable all individuals and organizations working to make a difference to tell their stories, as well.
 We're at a unique moment in history where we can take advantage of the opportunity to reach an unprecedented audience at minimal cost.

 #### b.
 Channel Partnerships